clab/dynet/doc/source/install.rst

 Prerequisites
 -------------

-DyNet relies on a number of external programs/libraries including CMake, Eigen, and Mercurial (to install Eigen).
-CMake, and Mercurial can be installed from standard repositories.
+DyNet relies on a number of external programs/libraries including CMake and Eigen.
+CMake can be installed from standard repositories.

 For example on **Ubuntu Linux**:

 ::

-    sudo apt-get install build-essential cmake mercurial
+    sudo apt-get install build-essential cmake

 Or on **macOS**, first make sure the Apple Command Line Tools are installed, then get CMake, and Mercurial with either homebrew or macports: